fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 After the solution will be integrated into the service (e.g. mobile app):

+_Application Downloads_

+One way to estimate user interest is by tracking the number of downloads for the application.
+This metric provides valuable insights into the initial attraction of our product to potential users.
+A higher number of downloads suggests a greater interest in the offered features and functionalities.

+_Continuous Usage of Noise Reduction Function_

+A more refined approach to gauging user interest is the evaluation of the continuous usage of the noise reduction function within the application.
+Longer durations of usage indicate not only interest but also user satisfaction.
+This is a testament to the effectiveness of the noise reduction mechanism within our application.

 _User Satisfaction_

 Using in-app surveys and feedback mechanisms, we aim to achieve an average user satisfaction of 4.5/5 score or above, indicating that users find significant value and effectiveness in our solution.